 LG’s 2020 TV lineup is here, as well as a slew of new technologies … well, almost.
 The company announced earlier this month that it will start releasing its roster of new models in both South Korea and the United States.
 Europe and other regions will soon follow, LG said.

 Among these new OLED models are the GX Gallery Series, LG’s OLED ZX 8K models, and its CX and BX 4K models.
 Models supporting 8K television will feature an Alpha 9 Gen 3 A.I.
 Processor, the company’s third-generation processor, which is designed to “heighten viewers’ sense of immersion.”
-Other new features pertain to movies, sports, gaming and other types of content — and ATSC 3.0, or NextGen TV, a new standard for over-the-air television supporting 4K streams that will roll out across the country later this year.
+Other new features pertain to movies, sports, gaming and other types of content — and ATSC 3.0, or NextGen TV, a new standard for over-the-air television supporting

 The company also said the 2020 line of TVs will feature the latest HDMI specifications, and its 8K models will be able to play native 8K content from both HDMI and USB digital inputs.